andris9/zonemta-delivery-counters/README.md

 Redis configuration is optional.
 If not set then the redis connection provided by ZoneMTA is used.

-Please note that if you used the [zone-mta-template] to install ZoneMTA (Which is the default procedure in the documentaton) zone-mta-counters is already installed for you.
+Please note that if you used the zone-mta-template when installing ZoneMTA (Which is the default procedure in the documentaton) zone-mta-counters is already installed for you.

 ## License